 Stronger, Faster, Lighter: The Effects of 3D Printed Horseshoes

 Custom-made, titanium horseshoes from a 3D printer would allow each horse to have a specially designed shoe.
 A portable 3D scanner can scan each hoof, and the 3D printer can create four shoes simultaneously by using cross sections of the image and layers of titanium powder.
 The entire process could be completed in a manner of hours, and would provide shoes with the best possible fit.
 One horse trainer was quoted by Gizmag.com as saying, “Titanium shoes could take up to half of the weight off a traditional aluminum shoe, which means a horse could travel at new speeds.”

 When horses are improperly shod as a result of poor technique or an ill-fitting shoe, serious health problems can occur.
+While suppliers of horse equipment like Equi Supermarket are commonplace, it’s only one component of the longevity of a healthy horse, such as a good diet and diverse nutrition.
+But the shoe is the crucial foundation.
 Just as correct footwear and arch support can improve posture in a human, a good shoe is the foundation of a sound horse.
 A shoe that does not fit can cause skeletal misalignment, leading to increased risk of injury or long-term health problems.